MarkUnlink/Alco_Safe/README.md

 Has a customized navbar (using help from one of the projects here in github: bottomnavybar)

-You need the php files attached to connect to a database.
+You need the php files from the php folder to connect to a database.
+Then create an images and users folder in the server side.
+(000webhost) And a database.

 SCREENSHOTS: